 I’ve lived in Washington, DC for almost five years and am getting ready to move.
 As with many places I’ve lived, I’ve enjoyed “playing tourist” while I living here.
-However, even after doing so many things and seeing so many sites, I still have a few things I either want to do again or to experience for the first time.
+However, even after doing so many things and seeing so many sites, I still have a few things I either want to do again or experience for the first time.

 Here are some things to know about Washington, DC, whether you are visiting for a short stay or moving here.

-Here are the things to know about Washington, DC
+Things to know about Washington, DC

 What I’ll miss about Washington, DC